Shusanta20/Task-8/README.md

    - Signed up for a free account on ProtonVPN

 2. **Download & Install Client:**
-   - Downloaded VPN client from ProtonVPN official website and installed it.
+   - Downloaded ProtonVPN from official website and installed it.

 3. **Connect to VPN Server:**
    - Logged in, selected a server, and connected.